csengineer13/homeside-code-kata/README.md

 - [ ] Task type(think about using this in #7 to create a structure that will us to plug in different actions or automations for each type)
 	- Think about pulling this out into a seperate table
 	- Investigate ways to use this field in step #7 as suggested...
+	- Linked table where each task has associated actions (front-end fields required), and PowerShell or Python scripts?
 - [ ] Pull domain enums into their own tables (CRUD management later on?)
 - [ ] Add quick filters for datatable (status)
+- [ ] Add a more obvious differentiatior for status (color / shape / icon)
+- [ ] Enhance seed data (timestamps and states match up)
+- [ ] Explor datatable configuration properties